Unboxed-Software/solana-course/content/basic-solana-mobile.md

 objectives:

 - Explain the benefits of creating mobile-first dApp experiences
-- Explain the high level Mobile Wallet Adapter (MWA) flow
+- Explain the high-level Mobile Wallet Adapter (MWA) flow
-- Explain the high level differences between React and React native
+- Explain the high-level differences between React and React Native
 - Create a simple Android Solana dApp using React Native
 ---